couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 In the `docs-kafka` repo:

-1. Edit `docs/antora.yml` and bump the version number if application.
+1. If releasing a new minor version, edit `docs/antora.yml` and update the version number.
 2. Verify `compatibility.adoc` is up-to-date.

 ## Bump the project version number